kenchapmanpdx-png/at-first-site-beauty/replit.md

 - Restored Hollie's proper professional headshot photo after accidental replacement with teeth whitening images
 - Updated Gallery component to display appropriate professional photos with correct team member images
 - Separated Hollie and Cedar photos to show individual professional headshots
+- Removed all fake customer testimonials and replaced with professional "Your Story Could Be Here" section
-- Application now runs cleanly without any import or build errors
+- Application now runs cleanly without any import or build errors and is ready for live deployment
 - Significantly reduced bundle size and improved performance

 ✓ **UI Improvements** (June 19, 2025)